Skip to main content

 It's possible to verify information from the signature:

-• issuer(mandatory): this matches the Issuer attribute in the certificate generated by Fulcio.
+• issuer(mandatory): This matches the Issuer attribute in the certificate generated by Fulcio.
 This shows the OIDC used to sign the policy.

-• equal: the Subject (Fulcio) from the certificate must be equal to the value in the signature validation;
+• equal: The Subject (Fulcio) from the certificate must be equal to the value in the signature validation;

-• urlPrefix: the certificate's Subject (Fulcio) field value must be prefixed by the value defined in the signature validation.
+• urlPrefix: The certificate's Subject (Fulcio) field value must be prefixed by the value defined in the signature validation.

 note